Look Up Free Illinois Public Records: Divorce, Marriage, Arrest

 In addition, residents can contact their local police departments or counties to find out their inmate release dates.

-Process to Visit & Send Money to Illinois Inmates
+Process To Visit & Send Money to Illinois Inmates

 Anyone planning to visit their incarcerated loved one and/or send them money should read the following guidelines below.

-Visiting an Inmate in Illinois
+Visiting an Inmate in IL

-Potential visitors need to follow certain procedures before visiting an Illinois DOC inmate.
 First, they have to locate the inmate in question via the site’s offender search tool.
 Next, they have to write a letter to prove that they’re on the inmate’s approved visitation list.
 Then, the visitor needs to schedule an appointment online seven days in advance.
-They have 30 minutes to complete their signup, and they have to arrive at said facility 10 minutes before their scheduled time.7

 Sending Money to Illinois Inmates